Image: DOC

 Although before the egg is laid and prior to hatching, they will swap sooner.
 They will continue to do this throughout the entire incubation period of about 11 weeks (79 days, range 76 – 82).
 Northern Royal Albatross incubation is one of the longest of any bird.

 Once the egg begins to hatch, rangers remove it and incubate it.
-They then turn the hatched chick to the nest, after which you'll see them regularly weighing the chick and checking its health.
+They then turn the hatched chick to the nest, after which you will see them regularly weighing the chick and checking its health.

 Albatross chick hatching.